Coronavirus updates: US soldier in South Korea contracts virus | DW | 26.02.2020

 All updates in Universal Coordinated Time (UTC/GMT).

-02:38 Kuwait announced two new cases of coronavirus, bringing the total to 11.
+02:38 Kuwait announced two new cases of coronavirus, bringing its total to 11.
 The health ministry said infections had occurred in people returning from Iran.

 Read more: World must prepare for potential COVID-19 pandemic says WHO